panza-org/panza/docs/api/InputExpandable.md

 ## InputExpandable

-A touchable input field that expands (iOS) or pops up (Android) to reveal a picker widget.
+An input row field that expands when pressed to reveal its children.

+__Platforms__:  ios, android, web
  ### Props
 Name | Type | Default Value | Description
 --- | --- | --- | ---